-The Anchorage School District Statement of Rights and Responsibilities (Appendix A) is School Board policy.
-In case of conflict between the Statement of Rights and Responsibilities and other District policy or procedure, the Statement of Rights and Responsibilities governs.
-The following rules, regulations and due process procedures are designed to protect all members of the school community and the Anchorage School District in the exercise of their rights and duties.
+The Statement of Rights and Responsibilities are designed to protect all members of the school community and the Anchorage School District in the exercise of their rights and duties.
 They must be implemented consistent with state and federal law.

 Note: Students with disabilities refers to both students with identified disabilities and students with suspected disabilities.
 A student with suspected disabilities may assert the rights and protections of a student with identified disabilities.
 The circumstances under which a student will be deemed to be a student with suspected disabilities and the additional rights and protections under state and federal law provided to a student with disabilities are summarized in Appendix A-1.